Cyphrme/Coze/README.md

 Exploration of JSON Interoperability Vulnerabilities](https://bishopfox.com/blog/json-interoperability-vulnerabilities)"

-Javascript objects and Go structs already require unique names.
-Since Coze normalization requires implementations support ordered objects, and prohibiting duplicates isn't much more complexity.

 #### JSON Name, Key, Field Name, Member Name?
 They're all synonyms.
 A JSON name is a JSON key is a JSON field name is a JSON member name.
 In this document we use "field name" to avoid confusion with Coze key.
-The RFC prefers the terms name/member name, we prefer the term key

 #### Cryptographic Agility?
-The moral is the need for cryptographic agility.
+>The moral is the need for cryptographic agility.
 It’s not enough to implement a single standard; it’s vital that our systems be able to easily swap in new algorithms when required.
 We’ve learned the hard way how algorithms can get so entrenched in systems that it can take many years to update them: in the